 Option 4 would include the reconstruction of Bridge "A" (Bridgeport Bridge) in the same location and at the same length as the existing bridge.
 The new bridge is estimated to be 39 100-foot PC beam spans with a clear roadway width of 40 feet and TR-4 traffic rails.
-Bridge "B" (Tower Bridge) would include reconstruction in the same location, which may be completed on a separate contract.
+Bridge "B" (Tower Bridge) would include reconstruction in the same location, which is not included in this project.
 The new bridge is estimated to be 4 100-ft PC beam spans with a clear roadway width of 40 feet and TR-4 traffic rails.
 The new structure would require piers over 50 feet in height.
-Bridge "C" would be extended with this option.
+Bridge "C" would be extended with this option, but is also excluded from this project.